Rays beat Astros 5-2, move within 1 victory of World Series

 SAN DIEGO (AP) — Joey Wendle hit a go-ahead, two-run single two batters after another critical error by José Altuve, and the Tampa Bay Rays rallied for a 5-2 win against the Houston Astros on Tuesday night that moved them within one victory of the second World Series appearance in franchise history.

-Tampa Bay took a 3-0 lead in the best-of-seven AL Championship Series at Petco Park.
-Towering righty Tyler Glasnow, who grew up just north of Los Angeles, will try to deliver the Rays their first pennant in 12 seasons on Wednesday night when he opposes Zack Greinke.
+Gold Glove center fielder Kevin Kiermaier saved several runs with two outstanding catches before leaving with a hand injury as Tampa Bay took a 3-0 lead in the best-of-seven AL Championship Series at Petco Park.
+Towering righty Tyler Glasnow, who grew up just north of Los Angeles, will try to complete the sweep and deliver the Rays their first pennant in 12 seasons Wednesday night when he opposes Zack Greinke.

-Tampa Bay reached the World Series in 2008 before losing to the Philadelphia Phillies.
+Tampa Bay reached the World Series in 2008 but lost to the Philadelphia Phillies.

+“There’s a very confident mindset with this group,” Rays manager Kevin Cash said.
+“We’ll stay consistent and do everything we can behind Glasnow to make plays.”

-The innovative Rays, managed by former big league catcher Kevin Cash, had one of baseball’s lowest payrolls during the pandemic-shortened season and still finished with the AL’s best record at 40-20.
+The innovative Rays had one of baseball’s lowest payrolls during the pandemic-shortened season and still finished with the AL’s best record at 40-20.
 They often have a different player come up big every night, whether it’s a batter or reliever — or sometimes both.
 They’ve also played spectacular defense.

 The Astros got into the postseason with a 29-31 record before going 5-1 to reach the ALCS.
 But they’ve looked nothing like the team that won the AL pennant two of the last three seasons and they remain villains in many peoples’ eyes for their sign-stealing scandal three years ago en route to a World Series title.